dotnet/docs/docs/architecture/devops-for-aspnet-developers/monitoring.md

 ---
-title: Monitor and debug - DevOps with ASP.NET Core and Azure
+title: Monitor and debug - DevOps for ASP.NET Core Developers
 author: CamSoper
 description: Monitoring and debugging your code as part of a DevOps solution with ASP.NET Core and Azure ms.author: casoper